 To-date we believe that no other agency in Malta offers an open service like ours, that ensures the buyer can get to see any property on the market through working with other agencies as and when required.

 Correct!
 We became a full registered estate agency for a variety of reasons.
 We had alot of encouragement, also from Agencies we have worked with to make this move.
-This took place some 5 years ago.
+This took place in 2008.
 We also did not find online representations of properties In Malta and Gozo of a sufficient standard for us to market online.
 There are often inconsistencies in prices and descriptions on other agency websites, and photos are often not of a good enough standard for us to use.
 So we now ensure our prices are up-to-date and correct.
 We view and vet every single property and prepare our own information and descriptions.

 We pride ourselves on representing the best properties, and in the best possible manner.
 We take and process all our own photos, unless in rare situations a client (usually developers) have supplied professional ones suitable for our use.
 On average you can view at least 20 photos on any one property we currently present on our website.
 Our descriptions walk you through the property giving you a better perspective as well as a feeling of being there.
 Many of our clients have comment positively on this.